-where \(\hat{\varphi}_t\) and \(\hat{n}_t\) are the transmon's phase and charge operators, and \(E_J\) and \(E_c\) are its Josephson and charging energies, respectively.
+where the first (second) line corresponds to the transmon (resonator) Hamiltonian $\hat{H}_{\text{tr}}$ ($\hat{H}_{\text{r}}$) while the last line corresponds to the interaction Hamiltonian $\hat{H}_{\text{int}}$.
+Furthermore, \(\hat{\varphi}_t\) and \(\hat{n}_t\) are the transmon's phase and charge operators which satisfy the relation $[e^{i\h{\varphi}_t}, \h{n}_t] = -e^{i\h{\varphi}_t}$, and \(E_J\) and \(E_C\) are its Josephson and charging energies, respectively.
 The resonator has frequency $\omega_r$, and its phase operator is given by $\hat{\varphi}_r= \varphi_\mathrm{zpfr}(\ha+\ha^\dagger)$ where $\zpfr= (2\pi/\Phi_0) \sqrt{\hbar Z_r/2}$ is the phase zero-point fluctuations.
 Furthermore, $E_{Jc}$ is the Josephson energy of the coupling junction, and $J$ is the capacitive coupling strength between the transmon and the resonator.
-The gate charge \(n_g\) is included explicitly, as it has been shown to affect the onset of measurement-induced transitions \cite{Malekakhlagh:2022,Reminiscence_chaos, MIST_2, Dumas2024}.
+The gate charge \(n_g\) is included explicitly, as it has been shown to affect the onset of measurement-induced state transitions \cite{Malekakhlagh:2022,Reminiscence_chaos, MIST_2, Dumas2024}.
 As we show below, our proposed circuit ensures a high measurement critical photon number regardless of the value of the gate charge.

 Setting \(J = 0\) for the moment, the coupling Hamiltonian can be written in the form